smastrom/vue-use-active-scroll/README.md

 The [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) is a great API.
 But it may not be the one-size-fits-all solution to highlight menu/sidebar links.

-In some cases, you may noticed that last targets never intersect and that by clicking on the correspondent links highlights the wrong ones (or does nothing).
-Same may happen with the URL hash, which in some cases may not reflect the actual active target.
+You may noticed that last targets, never intersect if entirely visible in the viewport.
+Clicking on their links highlights other links or does nothing.
+In addition to that, the URL hash may not reflect the active link.

-But most important, you noticed that's tricky to customize behavior according to different scroll interactions.
+But also, it's tricky to customize behavior according to different scroll interactions.

 For example, you want to immediately highlight targets when scroll is originated from click but not when scroll is originated from wheel/touch.